neo4j-partners/neo4j-generative-ai-google-cloud/resume/README.md

 We then use the `code-bison` model from the Codey family and prompt it to convert questions in English to Cypher - Neo4j's query language for data retrieval.

 ## Setup
 To get started, create a [managed notebook](https://console.cloud.google.com/vertex-ai/workbench/managed) in Google Cloud Vertex AI.
-Be sure to select "single user" when starting a managed notebook to run this, otherwise the auth won't allow access to the preview.

 Once that has started, open the notebook and a terminal window within that.
 Clone this repo with the command: